The Gold Scales SITE MAP

 These vital points of Jesusism, are professed by Self-Realization Fellowship - although not so much in deeds as by lip service - in their Aims and Ideals.
 They claim a guru line from Babaji through Lahiri Mahasaya, Yukteswar and Yogananda, and have included Krishna too since the seventies.
 Jesus is said to be one of the SRF gurus, one of their Christs, but see whether or how far they actually live up to his commands.
 Christianity, on the other hand, has a different deal; it arrived with the Holy Spirit after the death of Jesus, brought with it greater freedom than Jesus gave, and soon included non-Jews, contrary to the Jesusism of Jesus.
 He said he had come for Jews only, taught very little to others, and was rejected by his target audience in the end.

-Further, the claim of Christianity to be the exclusive way to God, that salvation is the gift of God falling on you, can hardly or never be reconciled with the Hindu scriptures, who allow and advocate self-help by yoga methods and guru help straight into Hindu salvation, moksha, freedom-bliss.
+Further, the claim of Jesus-for-Jews-only to be the exclusive way to God, and later Christianity's claim that salvation is the gift of God falling on you (Acts 15:19-29; 21:25) can hardly or never be reconciled with the Hindu scriptures, who is not for Jews only - for ill ones among Jews, more precisely.
+Hindu scriptures allow and advocate self-help by yoga methods and guru help straight into Hindu salvation, moksha, freedom-bliss.
 Such a delicate goal of life may be understood in more than one way.
-Yukteswar holds up the Samkhya idea of "Aloneness" as the towering end goal.
+Yukteswar holds up the Sankhya idea of "Aloneness" as the towering end goal.

 Do you want to end up all alone?
 Could that be the good goal of Christian salvation, really?

-In the light of this basis of Christianity, see how "good Christians" commonly have treated adulterers and compare with how they have treated lovers of blood pudding.
-Have you noted any difference so far?
-You never hear of US congressmen who get scandalised for eating blood pudding . . .
-It seems odd in the light of the Four Requirements of that Apostolic Decree, doesn't it?
-And if it does not seem odd, isn't that odd as well?
+See how "good Christians" commonly have treated adulterers and compare with how they have treated lovers of blood pudding and wrangled poultry.
+You never hear of US congressmen who get scandalised for eating blood pudding or wrangled poultry . . .
+It seems fallen or odd in the light of the Four Requirements of that Apostolic Decree, doesn't it?
+(Acts 15:19-29; 21:25) And if it does not seem odd and fallen, isn't that odd and fallen too?

-The Apostolic Decree makes it clear that a Christian is required to eat no blood food, and not to commit adultery.
-These two old requirements stand out as vital - but common church practice is much different, as a result of sabotage, one may conjecture.
-[See for example the material on Blood sausages and "Good Christianity" on-site.
-Also: [Wikipedia, s.v.
-"Jesusism" and "Apostolic Decree"]
+The Apostolic Decree makes it clear that a Christian is required to eat no blood food, no wrangled animals, and not to commit adultery.
+These three old requirements stand out as vital - but common church practice is much different - [Indeed].
+Also: [WP, "Jesusism;" "Apostolic Decree"]

 The Trouble with Jesusian Christianity

 Yukteswar includes a bit from the Gospel of John in his "unity book", and that is okay if the other gospels are not vital to the Christianity of all the apostles and the Holy Spirit behind the Apostolic Decree.
-The written gospels came later.
+The written gospels came later and John latest of the four gospels that made it into the Bible.

 Snapshot 1: Four Gospels